The history of the Voynich MS is described in three parts, on three pages:

 Alternatively, there is the possibility of the collaboration of an author who made a draft, and a scribe who made a fair copy.
 In that case, the scribe could either read and understand the text, or he could not.
 In this second scenario, it is possible that the so-called 'ignorant scribe' introduced so many mistakes in the text, that its meaning has become irrecoverable.
 This brings us to the absolute key question about the Voynich MS...

-This question has been debated more heavily than any other question related to the Voynich MS. The answer, if we knew it, would tell us a bit more about the possible author(s).
-I propose the following different options:
+This question has been debated more heavily than any other question related to the Voynich MS. I propose the following different options:

 Given that the writing materials were relatively valuable (as described above), the author must have had some means, or a patron with some means.
 At the same time, the book was most probably not a commission by a rich client, as it has not been prepared with the typical care of such valuable documents.
 The text area has not been delineated and there is no ruling.
 The painting of the colours is of very low quality.